rajesh-s/rajesh-s.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I’m Rajesh!
-I am focused on research in Computer Architecture and Systems, especially in the context of Machine Learning.
+Hello there!
+I focus on research in Computer Architecture and Systems, especially in the context of Machine Learning.
 At ARM, I work on improving the scalability and efficiency of Computer Systems, with an emphasis on optimizing datacenter infrastructure for emerging workloads.

 I earned my graduate degree from [University of Wisconsin-Madison](https://www.wisc.edu/), where I worked with [Prof. Matt Sinclair](https://pages.cs.wisc.edu/~sinclair/) at the [Heterogeneous Architectures Lab](https://research.cs.wisc.edu/hal/people.html), on mechanisms to promote data reuse in HPC & ML workloads on chiplet-based GPU architectures.